Ruon90/individual-project-1/README.md

 This project tasked us with creating a website using HTML, CSS and Bootstrap in order to satisfy the given brief within the timeframe.

-I opted to do the prevent strategy website as I thought it would be more of a challenge, upon beginning research into the subject matter i realised most people referred to the Prevent program are teenagers, so I decided to make a website that would appeal to teenagers as well as having the information required for adults.
+I opted to do the prevent strategy website as I thought it would be more of a challenge, upon beginning research into the subject matter I realised most people referred to the Prevent program are teenagers, so I decided to make a website that would appeal to teenagers as well as having the information required for adults.

 <h2 align="center" id="TOC">Table of contents</h2>